-(iv) if a government agency or instrumentality is the Insured Claimant, the amount it paid in the acquisition of the Title or the Insured Mortgage in satisfaction of its insurance contract or guaranty.
+iv. if a Government Mortgage Agency or Instrumentality is the Insured Claimant, the amount it paid in the acquisition of the Title or the Insured Mortgage or in satisfaction of its insurance contract or guaranty relating to the Title or the Insured Mortgage.

+b.
+Fair market value of the Title in Condition 8.a.iii. is calculated using either:

+i. the date the Insured acquires the Title as a result of a foreclosure or deed in lieu of foreclosure of the Insured Mortgage; or

+ii. the date the lien of the Insured Mortgage or any assignment set forth in Item 4 of Schedule A is extinguished or rendered unenforceable by reason of a matter insured against by this policy.

-(b) If the Company pursues its rights under Section 5 of these Conditions and is unsuccessful in establishing the Title or the lien of the Insured Mortgage, as insured,
+c.
+If the Company pursues its rights under Condition 5.b. and is unsuccessful in establishing the Title or the lien of the Insured Mortgage, as insured:

-(i) the Amount of Insurance shall be increased by 10%, and
+i. the Amount of Insurance will be increased by 15%; and

-(ii) the Insured Claimant shall have the right to have the loss or damage determined either as of the date the claim was made by the Insured Claimant or as of the date it is settled and paid.

-(c) In the event the Insured has acquired the Title in the manner described in Section 2 of these Conditions or has conveyed the Title, then the extent of liability of the Company shall continue as set forth in Section 8(a) of these Conditions.
+ii. the Insured Claimant may, by written notice given to the Company, elect, as an alternative to the dates set forth in Condition 8.b., to use either the date the settlement, action, proceeding, or other act described in Condition 5.b. is concluded or the date the notice of claim required by Condition 3 is received by the Company as the date for calculating the fair market value of the Title in Condition 8.a.iii.

-(d) In addition to the extent of liability under (a), (b), and (c), the Company will also pay those costs, attorneys’ fees, and expenses incurred in accordance with Sections 5 and 7 of these Conditions.
+d.
+In addition to the extent of liability for loss or damage under Conditions 8.a. and 8.c., the Company will also pay the costs, attorneys’ fees, and expenses incurred in accordance with Conditions 5 and 7.

 9. LIMITATION OF LIABILITY

-(a) If the Company
+a.
+The Company fully performs its obligations and is not liable for any loss or damage caused to the Insured if the Company accomplishes any of the following in a reasonable manner:

-establishes the Title, or removes the alleged defect, lien, or encumbrance, or
+i. removes the alleged defect, lien, encumbrance, adverse claim, or other matter;

-cures the lack of a right of access to or from the Land, or
+ii. cures the lack of a right of access to and from the Land;

-cures the claim of Unmarketable Title, or
+iii. cures the claim of Unmarketable Title; or

-establishes the lien of the Insured Mortgage,
+iv. establishes the lien of the Insured Mortgage,

-all as insured, in a reasonably diligent manner by any method, including litigation and the completion of any appeals, it shall have fully performed its obligations with respect to that matter and shall not be liable for any loss or damage caused to the Insured.
+all as insured.
+The Company may do so by any method, including litigation and the completion of any appeals.

-(b) In the event of any litigation, including litigation by the Company or with the Company’s consent, the Company shall have no liability for loss or damage until there has been a final determination by a court of competent jurisdiction, and disposition of all appeals, adverse to the Title or to the lien of the Insured Mortgage, as insured.
+b.
+The Company is not liable for loss or damage arising out of any litigation, including litigation by the Company or with the Company’s consent, until a court of competent jurisdiction makes a final, non-appealable determination adverse to the Title or to the lien of the Insured Mortgage.

-(c) The Company shall not be liable for loss or damage to the Insured for liability voluntarily assumed by the Insured in settling any claim or suit without the prior written consent of the Company.
+c.
+The Company is not liable for loss or damage to the Insured for liability voluntarily assumed by the Insured in settling any claim or suit without the prior written consent of the Company.

+d.
+An Insured Claimant must own the Indebtedness or have acquired the Title at the time that a claim under this policy is paid.

+e.
+The Company is not liable for the content of the Transaction Identification Data, if any.

-10. REDUCTION OF INSURANCE; REDUCTION OR TERMINATION OF LIABILITY
+10. REDUCTION OR TERMINATION OF INSURANCE

-(a) All payments under this policy, except payments made for costs, attorneys’ fees, and expenses, shall reduce the Amount of Insurance by the amount of the payment.
-However, any payments made prior to the acquisition of Title as provided in Section 2 of these Conditions shall not reduce the Amount of Insurance afforded under this policy except to the extent that the payments reduce the Indebtedness.
+a.
+All payments under this policy, except payments made for costs, attorneys’ fees, and expenses, reduce the Amount of Insurance by the amount of the payment.
+However, any payment made by the Company prior to the acquisition of the Title as provided in Condition 2 does not reduce the Amount of Insurance afforded under this policy, except to the extent that the payment reduces the Indebtedness.

+b.
+When the Title is acquired by the Insured as a result of foreclosure or deed in lieu of foreclosure, the amount credited against the Indebtedness does not reduce the Amount of Insurance.